Feature request #12722

 I have a number of projects where I am combining several tables together by copying and pasting data between tables.
 The source table has two string columns and the destination table has two string columns and a integer column.
 The string columns are all the same length of 80 characters.
 Sometimes the paste will result in all of the destination columns of the newly pasted records being nulled in the destination table.

 I have not been able to identify a consistent pattern of this occuring so it is difficult or impossible to reproduce.
 I recall that in an earlier version of Qgis the table paste was recoded to null out some columns to deal with errors of data conversion.

-#4 Updated by Harrissou Santanna over 4 years ago
+#4 Updated by Harrissou Santanna almost 8 years ago

 - Status changed from Closed to Reopened